- First we start off by analyzing base stats of a weapon to find potential viable builds and mod-setups

 What I mean by this is that lets take Soma prime as an example, and let’s take a closer look at it’s base stats:

 - 200 magazine capacity

 - 10.0% status (chance)

 Alright, so we got the base stats to analyze and look over, what is the next step?
 Well now we can get somewhat of an idea of how this weapon can be most efficiently utilized by watching what is “hightened” for this particular weapon.

-Just from this I kind of feel like this weapon would be good to optimize for crit, if you didn’t know it already – you want to “boost” the stats that are already high since all mods affect stats with percentages, which generally means the higher the base stat – the bigger an improvement/boost it gets from a percentage mod.
+Just from this, I kind of feel like this weapon would be good to optimize for crit, if you didn’t know it already – you want to “boost” the stats that are already high from the start since all mods affect stats with percentages, which generally means the higher the base stat – the bigger an improvement it gets from a percentage mod.

 If your weapon is say Boltor Prime for example instead you have the following base stats:

 - 60 magazine capacity

 - 5.5 Impact

 With a weapon like this – it may be prefered to focus on empowering the most hightened stat which in the case of the Boltor Prime would be Puncture.